-What is 'vicarious liability' in a personal injury claim?
+What is vicarious liability in a personal injury claim?

-An employer may dispute vicarious liability
+Employers may dispute vicarious liability

-Generally disputes are on the following grounds:
+Vicarious liability might be disputed on the following grounds:

 Whether a person is a contractor or an employee may be determined by a number of factors, such as the degree of control the employer has over the worker and how he is paid.

 If the person who failed to secure the safety device was an independent contractor, rather than an employee, then the employer may not be vicariously liable.

 An exception to this would be if the employer had failed to supervise the contractor or appointed an incompetent contractor.
 He may then be vicariously liable due to his negligence.

 What if an employee deliberately harmed another person at work?